darthsidramesh/Machine-Learnings/Making the most money from your ML model/utility_movie_example.md

 # The Use Case

 In this use case, imagine you are a movie theater owner.
-You decide to increase movie ticket sales, you want to build an app to recommend movies to your loyal customers.
+You decide that in order to increase movie ticket sales, you should build an app to recommend movies to your loyal customers.

 The following is the top few rows of a dataset for one customer.
 0 means the customer did not like that movie and 1 means the customer did.
 We are just going to take the ROC curve for this one person and then figure out what the optimal threshold is.